GiorgiaT91/NLA-Airline-Loyalty-Program_PowerBI-Analysis/README.md

 # NLA Airline Loyalty Program - PowerBI Analysis
 ![Airline Loyalty Program PowerBI Dashboard](/Images/AIRLINE_1.png)

-## Project Overview
+## Introduction to the Project
-This project focuses on data analysis of Northern Lights Air (NLA), a Canadian fictitious airline that implemented a promotional campaign between February and April 2018 to increase enrollments in its loyalty program.
+This project focuses on data analysis of **Northern** **Lights** **Air** (NLA), a Canadian fictitious airline that implemented a promotional campaign between **February** **and** **April** **2018** to increase enrollments in its loyalty program.
-The dashboard developed in Power BI focuses on the impact of the campaign on loyalty program enrollments, member socio-demo attributes, and flight behavior during the following summer.
+The dashboard developed in Power BI focuses on the impact of the campaign on loyalty program enrollments, member socio-demo attributes and flight behavior during the following summer.

 ---

-## Business Problem
+## Business Objectives
-+ Quale impatto ha avuto la campagna sulle iscrizioni al programma fedeltà (lordo/netto)?
-+ L'adozione della campagna ha avuto più successo per alcuni gruppi demografici di membri del programma fedeltà?
-+ Che impatto ha avuto la campagna sui voli prenotati durante l'estate?
+The main objective of the analysis is to **quantify** **the** **impact** **of** **the** **promotional** **campaign** on the loyalty program.

+In particular, it aims to answer three specific questions:
++ What impact did the campaign have on loyalty program memberships (gross / net)?
++ Was the campaign adoption more successful for certain demographics of loyalty members?
++ What impact did the campaign have on booked flights during summer?

 ---

-## Tecnologie e strumenti
-Power BI Desktop
-DAX (Data Analysis Expressions)
-Power Query
-Data Modeling (relazioni 1:N, direzioni filtro e normalizzazione) 🚀 Azioni svolte per la creazione del report

----

-## Dati
+## Data Source
-Il set di dati è stato preso dal sito [Maven Analytics](https://mavenanalytics.io/data-playground) e comprende tabelle contenenti informazioni su Customer Flight Activity e Customer Loyalty History.
+The dataset was taken from [Maven Analytics](https://mavenanalytics.io/data-playground) and includes tables containing information on Customer Flight Activity and Customer Loyalty History.

+In particular, the ***Customer Loyalty History*** table contains the detail of all registered customers, including location, gender, education, salary, marital status, customer lifetime value, enrollment type, date of enrollment and/or cancellation.
+The ***Customer Flight Activity*** table includes details of flights, including date, distance traveled by customers per trip, points accumulated and redeemed, and cost associated with redeemed points.

 | Table                          | Description                               |
 |--------------------------------|-------------------------------------------|